St. Louis Hotel

 The St. Louis Hotel was built in 1838 at the corner of St. Louis and Chartres Street in New Orleans, Louisiana, United States.
 Originally it was referred to as the City Exchange Hotel.
+Along with the St. Charles Hotel, the St. Louis has been described as the place where the history of New Orleans happened.
+The St. Louis "flourished at high tide" until the American Civil War, served as the de facto Louisiana state capital during Reconstruction, and then fell into a long slow decline until it was demolished around 1914.

+The St. Louis Hotel is mostly remembered today for the slave sales that took place under the building's rotunda on an almost daily basis for over 20 years.
 A hotel exists in the same place today but with a different name, the Omni Royal Orleans.

-Origin
+Origin, description, history

 Creoles of New Orleans built the hotel to rival an Anglo-American-made hotel at the time near Canal Street on the upriver side, called the St. Charles Hotel.
 In February 1838, a contract for the French Quarter hotel's construction was signed; it was given the name "The City Exchange".
 The hotel was the center of social activities for Creoles and visiting Europeans.
 It was meant to be a creole place; a place for aristocrats to eat, drink, make love, and buy and sell slaves.
-J.N.B. de Pouilly was the architect for the hotel.
+Jacques Nicholas Bussiere DePouilly was the architect for the hotel.
+The hotel had a large lobby (or vestibule) that measured 40 ft by 127 ft, a grand ballroom, public parlors, and vast rotunda "open from noon to three o'clock for business only."